 When will the Campaign-funded Fishtown site projects begin?

-Fishtown Preservation is waiting for the permits required before work can begin in Fishtown.
+Fishtown Preservation has received emergency permits to begin work on the Village Cheese Shanty, and the Morris Shanty in December, 2019.
+We are waiting for additional required permits for the rest of the projects.
 Permits are needed from the Department of Environment, Great Lakes and Energy (EGLE) and the U.S. Army Corps of Engineers (USACE) for projects where the land meets the water.
 Getting permits can be an arduous process, and also require reviews by the State Historic Preservation Office and local Tribal units of government.
-Because the needs of the Morris Shanty and Village Cheese Shanty are so critical, we have also submitted emergency permits for these two buildings.

-Due to the permitting issues and available funding, at this time we are phasing the projects.
+Due to the permitting process and available funding, at this time we are phasing the projects:

-- Phase I — Pending permits, Phase I includes the Morris Shanty and Village Cheese Shanty and their adjacent docks, December 2019 – Spring 2020
+- Phase I — Rehabilitate the Village Cheese Shanty, the Morris Shanty and their adjacent docks, December 2019 – Spring 2020

 - One-time gift of cash or securities